1. Youth Policy Governance

-Youth policies are based on the principles of concurrent jurisdiction and subsidiarity.
-Therefore, the central Government, the Regions, and the Autonomous Provinces concur in drafting youth legislation, while local authorities, the Third Sector and youth organizations are actively involved in both its bottom-up design and implementation.
+Youth policy-making takes place at various levels.
+At central level, youth policies are under the direct responsibility of the Prime Minister or of his/her delegated political Authority, usually an Undersecretary or a Minister.
+At territorial level, the Regions and the autonomous Provinces may enact youth laws, while all local authorities, the Third Sector and youth organizations are actively involved in both its bottom-up design and implementation.

 On 22nd October 2022, Mr. Andrea Abodi was appointed Minister of Sport and Youth.
 The Department for Youth Policies and Universal Civic Service (DPGSCU) of the Presidency of the Council of Ministers is the institution responsible for supporting the political Authority in the promotion and coordination of all Government actions aimed at ensuring the implementation of youth policies.
 The DPGSCU also manages the Universal civic service, the national volunteering programme for youth.

 The “Unified Conference” (Conferenza Unificata), that includes the National Government, the Regions, the Autonomous Provinces of Trento and Bolzano, the National Association of Italian Municipalities (Associazione Nazionale dei Comuni Italiani - ANCI) and the Union of the Italian Provinces (Unione delle Province d’Italia - UPI), allows for a dialogue on youth among the different policy making actors.